Ellamina19/Data-Analysis-for-Skilharvest/README.md

   ## Result/Findings
   From our Analysis, we derived the following insight:

--The HR Employee count
+-  The HR Employee count

 -The Sum of Attrition

--The Sum of current Employee
+- The Sum of current Employee

--Rate of Attrition
+- Rate of Attrition

--The Average age of Attrition
+- The Average age of Attrition

--Attrition count by Education
+- Attrition count by Education

--Attrition By Department
+- Attrition By Department

--Attrition By Age and Gender
+- Attrition By Age and Gender

--Attrition Count By Education and Business Travel
+- Attrition Count By Education and Business Travel

--Average Age of Attrition
+- Average Age of Attrition